Skip to content

 Summary

 The Meta-Statement spans two chapters.
-Chapter §XVII looked outward, tracing The Tao of Lucidity’s intellectual lineage, dissolving eight classical dualisms, and positioning the framework relative to science, religion, and the world’s philosophical traditions.
-This chapter turned inward: it recorded the roads not taken, honestly marked four limits and five internal tensions, faced eight steelmanned objections, defended the choice of axiomatization, declared what the framework does not address, listed the hardest open problems, and warned against five practitioner self-deceptions.
-The book ends where it must: acknowledging that any map of reality is not reality itself (P7), and this acknowledgment is precisely The Tao of Lucidity’s deepest form of lucidity.
+Chapter §XVII looked outward toward lineage, dualisms, science, religion, and world traditions.
+This chapter turned inward: it recorded roads not taken, named limits and tensions, faced objections, defended axiomatization, declared non-scope, listed open problems, and warned against self-deception.
+The book ends where it must: any map of reality is not reality itself (P7), and admitting this is The Tao of Lucidity’s deepest form of lucidity.

 Inquiries